Capital Projects – New Buildings

 Capital projects involve long-term investments, usually in major construction projects developed by Facilities Planning.
 These projects add value to the university infrastructure by providing new space that meets the needs of our community and accomplishes objectives of the university’s Master Plan.
 One example is our newest residence halls, The Ridges (Ridge North, Ridge South and Minor Hall), which meet our need to provide housing for our growing resident student population.

-The Physical Plant Department plans and manages maintenance projects.
+The Facilities Management Department plans and manages maintenance projects.
 These projects are identified during annual building inspections and as a result of routine or emergency maintenance calls throughout the year.
 Typically, these projects involve building systems or infrastructure of existing spaces on campus.
 Maintenance projects are prioritized based on the urgency of the issue at hand and available funding each fiscal year.
 Please feel free to submit a notification in SAP if you have such a need.

 Major Renovation & Refurbishment Projects